Juhee1028/covid19-survey-classification/README.md

 python src/train_models.py --data data/Dataset.csv
 ```

 The command regenerates all figures and result files used in this README.
+The exact 5,789-record subset cannot be reconstructed from the full Nexoid dataset because the subset sampling procedure is not available.

 ## Tools